tcwangshiqi-columbia/Neurify/convolutional/README.md

 ### Example

-Here is an example for running ReluVal:
+Here is an example for running Neurify:

 ```
 ./network_test 0 models/conv.nnet